Sudhasri-ui/vadla-sudha-sri/README.md

-Hey there I'm SUDHA SRI , a second year  Computer Science and Engineering student specializing in Artificial Intelligence and Machine Learning in Sridevi Womens Engineering College, with a strong passion for building tech that solves real-world problems.
+Hey there I'm SUDHA SRI , a Computer Science and Engineering student specializing in Artificial Intelligence and Machine Learning in Sridevi Womens Engineering College, with a strong passion for building tech that solves real-world problems.
 I’m currently working on an Augmented Reality Indoor Navigation System for my college — integrating Unity, OpenCV, Flask, and 3D mapping.
 Lets dive in!

 Skills & Intrests: